 The following looks at the mains stages of mixing resin and aggregates using a Forced Action Mixer.

-For full and detailed instructions on how to mix resin and aggregates for resin bound, please consult page 32-36 of our resin bound Training Manual.
+For full and detailed instructions on how to mix resin and aggregates for Resin Bound, please consult our resin bound Training Manual.

-The four steps of resin and gravel mixing
+What are the four steps of resin and gravel mixing?

 These are the four primary stages of mixing resin and aggregates.
 Remember, be consistent, be clean and be safe.